Cryptolyfe/Hugging_Face/README.md

 <br>
 <br>

-<p></p> After cloning the repo, CD to the project directory and run:
+<p>After cloning the repo, CD to the project directory and run:

 <br>